 Jihad Through History

-The following is one chapter of Islam 101:
+The following is a chapter of Islam 101:

-In 622 AD (year one in the Islamic calendar, AH 1), Muhammad abandoned Mecca for the city of Medina (Yathrib) some 200 farther north in the Arabian peninsula.
+In 622 AD (year one in the Islamic calendar), Muhammad abandoned Mecca for the city of Medina some 200 miles farther north in the Arabian peninsula.

 In Medina, Muhammad established a paramilitary organization that would spread his influence and that of his religion throughout Arabia.